dadwic/PageZilla/packages/core/README.md

 ## Support :heart_decoration:

-PageZilla is released under the [MIT license](https://github.com/dadwic/PageZilla/blob/master/LICENSE) and is built with 100% love.
+Craft.js is released under the [MIT license](https://github.com/dadwic/craft.js/blob/master/LICENSE) and is built with 100% love.
 If you found it useful and would like to ensure its continued development, please consider becoming a backer/sponsor or making a one-time donation via <a href="https://opencollective.com/pagezilla/contribute" target="_blank">Open Collective</a> or <a href="https://paypal.me/dadwic" target="_blank">Paypal</a>.

 <a href="https://opencollective.com/pagezilla/contribute" target="_blank">